two23three/phase-0-pac-1-comparisons-in-javascript/README.md

 assign values to variables, JavaScript also has operators for comparing values.
 The value returned by a comparison is **always** `true` or `false`.

+**Note:** JavaScript includes both _strict_ and _loose_ comparison operators.
+When writing JavaScript, you should strongly prefer the **strict** operators.
+The reason for this is the loose operators will return true even if the data types aren't the same, which can result in unexpected behavior and bugs that can be difficult to track down.
+Even if you find you need to compare two values of different data types, you should avoid using loose operators.
+You will be better off converting one of the variables to the other's data type first, then comparing them using a strict operator.

 ## Identify equality operators

 JavaScript includes four equality operators: